tetcore/substrate-contracts-workshop/README.md

-# Substrate Contracts Workshop
+# Tetcore Contracts Workshop

-This is a self-guided tutorial which will teach you how to build [Wasm](https://webassembly.org/) smart contracts on [Parity Substrate](https://github.com/paritytech/substrate) using [Parity ink!](https://github.com/paritytech/ink/).
+This is a self-guided tutorial which will teach you how to build [Wasm](https://webassembly.org/) smart contracts on [Tetcore](https://github.com/tetcoin/tetcore) using [Tetsy pro!](https://github.com/tetcoin/pro/).

 We will cover: